VenturianTome/VenturianTome/src/5.Characters/Johnny_Toast.md

 - Toast can call in for "The Ghost's Death" \(sent by helicopter) through a pizza-company's phone number \[9:51 - *Playable Animatronics 10*]
 - Toast has a really high-pitched scream but tries to cover it up \[10:18 - *Playable Animatronics 10*]
 - Toast *doesn't* know how to drive a boat \[0:38 - *Can Ghost Hunters Survive on an Island?*]
+- Toast's mind is a burning building with his mother in it; once she disappears, he says "it's too soon" \[2:41:03 - *5th Anniversary Livestream*]
+- He was once a female as a disguise \[3:14:03 - *5th Anniversary Livestream*]
 - Toast doesn't like pineapples \[4:29 - *Haunted By Grandma*]
 - Toast has an allergic reaction to fabrics; whenever Toast is completely nude, he doesn't make contact with physical objects \[12:10 - *Haunted By Grandma*]
 - He has fine china \[0:45 - *Playable Animatronics 17*]